plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 Defaults:

-* `LocalStack` is used for the mock AWS stack, with moto serving ports for services not yet suported by `LocalStack`.
+* `LocalStack` and `moto` are used for the mock AWS stack, with moto serving ports for services not yet suported by `LocalStack`.
+However, there is an option ("only-moto") to specify that only `moto` ports be used.
 * The Terraform modules used for the integration tests are expected to be located in the directory `tests` off the repo\'s root directory.